 You may still be able to adjust, if the qualifying Cuban principal lost status or lost eligibility to adjust status due to an incident of domestic violence.
-You will need to file your own application for adjustment of status within two years of the qualifying Cuban principal's loss of status or loss of eligibility for adjustment of status.
-You will also need to provide evidence showing that the qualifying Cuban principal's loss of status or loss of eligibility for adjustment of status, was due to an incident of domestic violence.
+You will need to file your own application for adjustment of status within two years of the qualifying Cuban principal's loss of status or loss of eligibility for adjustment of status, was due to an incident of domestic violence.